Chinese in Northwest America Research Committee (CINARC)

 Note 4: The town was Rossland, a mining center in southeastern British Columbia. with a small and poor Chinese population

-that is shown in a Baohuanghui photo as being large and prosperous, with all the men having pigtails but wearing the
+that is shown in a Baohuanghui photo as being large and prosperous, with all the men having pigtails and each taking

-same Western suit and the same two neckties.
+turns to wear the same Western suit.
 See the Associations page of this website.

-We do not know that the Baohuanghui was deliberately misrepresenting the character of its membership.
-But it could have had several reasons for doing so: to seem larger and richer than it really was; to look more progressive than it actually could be in view of persisting traditional attitudes in Canadian and American Chinatowns; and/or to enourage social changes in China by exaggerating the spreed of similar changes among Chinese on the east side of the Pacific.
+We do not know that the BHH was deliberately being untruthful about the number and character of its members.
+But the organization could have had several reasons for doing so: to seem larger and richer than it really was; to look more progressive than it actually could be in view of persisting traditional attitudes in Canadian and American Chinatowns; and/or to entourage social changes in China by exaggerating the speed of similar changes among Chinese on the American side of the Pacific.

 Charley Yip Yen 叶恩, President of the national Baohuanghui of Canada.